 Meet all project Safety and Health requirements relative to work assignments as a condition of employment.

-Attend and participate in monthly meetings that are held by SKANSKA/TULLY JV.
+Attend and participate in monthly meetings that are held by SEW.
 Provide input on safety and health as related to specific trade/skill areas of expertise.

 Designate representative(s) to provide input in all partnership agreement initiatives.
 6.0 Measurement and Evaluation of Performance

 The signatories or their designated representative(s) will meet at least three times annually to review partnership agreement status and progress.
-At least one of the meetings will be in person, and this meeting will take place at the site safety trailer complex, and may be combined with the Implementation Team meetings.
+At least one of these meetings will be in person, and this meeting will take place at the Cat- Del UV Filtration Plant, and may be combined with the Implementation Team meetings.